 Chapter 1 introduced the background, upon which the remainder of this work is based: the ionosphere.
-Ionospheric mapping methods and storms were introduces, providing context for the work in later chapters.
+Ionospheric mapping methods and storms were introduced, providing context for the work in later chapters.

 Chapter 2 reviewed interpolation methods, with a particular emphasis on adaptive normalised convolution (ANC).
-A technique which was developed specifically for interpolation of total electron content (TEC) data.
+The implementation used here was was specifically developed for interpolation of total electron content (TEC) data.
 This and other methods were examined in the following chapter.

-Chapter 3 discussed the evaluation of methods of interpolating sparsely sampled ionospheric TEC data.
+Chapter 3 discussed the evaluation of methods for interpolating sparsely sampled ionospheric TEC data.
 As this is an exercise in interpolation, the results and methodologies should be generally applicable.
 This chapter represents the first application of normalised convolution (NC) and ANC to geosciences, and is (to the author's knowledge) the most broadly scoped evaluation of interpolation methodologies since Franke [1982].
 In this study, natural-neighbour interpolation was found to perform particularly well, ANC performed well for the TEC data, and kriging was found to be somewhat unstable.

-Overall, the it was found that natural-neighbour and linear radial basis function (RBF) interpolation work well in situations where stability and well-behaved outputs are important, and cubic triangulation based interpolation as a good staple technique.
-When interpolating anisotropic data, with high-frequency content, ANC makes is a good choice.
+Overall, it was found that natural-neighbour and linear radial basis function (RBF) interpolation work well in situations where stability and well-behaved outputs are important, and cubic triangulation based interpolation is a good staple technique.
+When interpolating anisotropic data with high-frequency content, for example photographs, or more obviously TEC data, ANC is a good choice.

-In Chapter 3, on page 42 it was suggested that the stability of an interpolation method can be assessed by examining error distributions, and through knowledge of artefacts and when the occur.
-To this end, Chapter 4 (page 55) examined various methods for artefacts, and presented some pathological cases which causes techniques to have skewed error distributions.
-In summary, the main artefacts to consider are:

-- Overshoot and undershoot in all cubic and higher order based techniques - Faceting in low order triangulation based techniques - Spikes in natural-neighbour interpolated surfaces - Fitting failures in kriging.
+In Chapter 3, on page 42 it was suggested that the stability of an interpolation method can be assessed by examining error distributions, and through knowledge of artefacts and when they occur.
+To this end, Chapter 4 (page 55) examined various methods for artefacts, and presented some pathological cases which cause techniques to have skewed error distributions.
+In summary, the main artefacts to consider are: overshoot and undershoot in all cubic and higher order based techniques, faceting in low order triangulation based techniques, spikes in natural-neighbour interpolated surfaces, and fitting failures in kriging.
 It is also important to remember that interpolation outside of the convex hull of a data set is not interpolation, but extrapolation.
-Using edge padding of some for may therefore be necessary to ensure outputs with correct sizes.

-Linear RBF interpolation may be the best choice in cases where smooth, and largely artefact free outputs are required.
+Overall, linear RBF interpolation may be the best choice in cases where smoothly varying and largely artefact free outputs are required.